Reaching for the phone is its own barrier at the start line.

 The wrist is one doorway into Beginary.
 Here is the rest of the loop it mirrors from your phone.

-One screen, one button, no picker.
-Just Start is the core action the wrist taps you into.
+One question, then you’re going.
+Just Start is the core loop the wrist takes you into.
 The only goal is the first sixty seconds.

 Too big to start?
 Break it down.